Childhood-onset systemic lupus erythematosus: Treatments for cSLE not drug-induced

 Rituximab is a monoclonal antibody that is used to treat severe and refractory cases of cSLE.
 It is given at intravenous dosages of 750 mg per square meter of body surface area twice over 2 week intervals or at 375 mg per square meter body surface area once a week for 4 weeks over a 1-month period.
-Individuals taking either of these regiments may develop persistent hypogammaglobulinemia and an increased risk of developing infections and infusion reactions (see Cytokine release syndrome).
+Individuals taking either of these regimens may develop persistent hypogammaglobulinemia and an increased risk of developing infections and infusion reactions (see Cytokine release syndrome).
 Infusion reactions are adverse reactions to the intravenous or subcutaneous infusion of pharmacological or biological substances.
 These reactions may be mild to moderate (e.g., skin flushing, pruritus, and/or urticaria) that develop during or within several hours after the infusion of rituximab and are easily managed but in severe cases can be life-threatening (e.g., cause anaphylaxis) that require immediate medical interventions.

 Belimumab is a monoclonal antibody that inhibits B-cell activating factor and thereby inflammation.
 It was approved in 2019 by the US Food and Drug Administration to treat the musculoskeletal, cutaneous, and cardiac manifestations of children with cSLE who are over 5 years old.
 It is given intravenously to cSLE patients with active disease but should not be given to cSLE patients who have active neuropsychiatric cSLE, acute, severe systemic lupus erythematosus disease, or are taking prednisone at doses greater that 1.5 mg per kg per day.
 Patients taking belimumab have an increased susceptibility to infections.

 Calcineurin inhibitors, i.e., tacrolimus, cyclosporin, and voclosporin, inhibit the proliferation of T-cells but also have non-immunological actions that may be relevant to cSLE-based kidney disease, e.g., they reduce proteinuria, stabilize the cytoskeleton of the podocyte cells in the kidneys' Bowman's capsule, constrict the kidneys' afferent arterioless, and activate the renin–angiotensin system.
 Studies have shown that these drugs help suppress lupus nephritis in adults when combined with other drugs.
 For example, a regimen consisting of tacrolimus (4 mg per day), mycophenolate mofetil, and a glucocorticoid had a significantly higher response rate in treating adult lupus nephritis than a standard treatment regimen consisting of cyclophosphamide plus glucocorticoids.
 The incidence of adverse reactions to the two regimens was similar.
 It has therefore been suggested that regimens including a calcineurin inhibitor may be useful and should be studied for treating lupus nephritis in cSLE patients.
 Tacrolimus ointment, when topically applied at a dose of 1 gram per day, is used to treat mild to moderate skin rashes in cSLE.